singer-io/tap-chargebee/README.md

    The `api_key` is the API key for your Chargebee site.

    The `site` parameter represents the name of your specific Chargebee site (e.g. `https://{site}.chargebee.com/api/v2/subscriptions`)

+   The `include_deleted` is optional flag to ask do you want deleted records of all stream or not.
+Default it's true.

 4. Run the Tap in Discovery Mode